 This BIR Tax Calculator helps you easily compute your income tax, add up your monthly contributions, and give you your total net monthly income.

-The Tax Caculator Philipines is using the lastest 2019 BIR Income Tax Table as well as SSS, PhilHealth and Pag-IBIG Monthy Contribution Tables for the computation.
+The Tax Caculator Philipines 2023 is using the latest BIR Income Tax Table as well as SSS, PhilHealth and Pag-IBIG Monthy Contribution Tables for the computation.

 - Step 1: Please enter your total monthly salary.